parischap/configs/README.md

 Following is a list of some parameters to provide to the `configSubRepo` and `configOnePackageRepo` functions:

 - **environment**: specifies where the package will run: `Environment.Type.Node` for execution under node context, `Environment.Type.Browser` for execution in a browser and `Environment.Type.Library` for a library that may run both in node and a browser.
-- **bundled**: if set to true, all ts files under `esm/` (except those under the `shared/` directory) become standalone executables in which are bundled all used files in the `shared/` directory and all dependencies (but not the peerDependencies).
+- **bundled**: if set to true, all ts files under `esm/` (except those under the `internal/` directory) become standalone executables in which are bundled all used files in the `internal/` directory and all dependencies (but not the peerDependencies).
 Type files are created for each executable.
 If a bin directory is present under esm/, it will be built directly under dist and not under dist/esm.
-If bundled is set to false, all files under `esm/` are simply transpiled in js, cjs and d.ts files.
+If bundled is set to false, all files under `esm/`and subfolders are simply transpiled in js, cjs and d.ts files.
+We can also create an `internal/` directory in that case: files in this directory will not be documented.
 - **visibility**: `Visibility.Type.Public` if the package is to be published to the NPM registry, `Visibility.Type.PublicByForce` if the package should be private but is published to NPM out of technical reasons and `Visibility.Type.Private` is the package is not to be published.
 - **hasStaticFolder**: specifies if the package has a static folder which is to be copied unchanged under `dist/` (usually for websites) - Works only for bundled packages.
 - **hasDocGen**: specifies if doc must be generated and published to github for this package.